kallisti5/rivian-service-guide/guides/low-voltage/12v-replacement.md

   9. Re-attach all positive wires unwrapping them one by one.
   10. Carefully attach the negative terminal.
 It may spark.
   11. Ensure all terminals are snug.
-  12. Carefully re-attach the HV disconnect loop and secure the clip.
+  12. Carefully re-attach the high voltage disconnect loop and secure the clip.

 ### Recovery.